michaelmatasyants/space_telegram/README.md

     >>> python3 publish_all_photos_tg.py enter/the/path/to/the/images -f 6
     ```

     Post all the photos located in the `enter/the/path/to/the/images` directory and subdirectories.
-Loop publish photos until the script wouldn't be soped.
+Loop publish photos until the script wouldn't be stoped.
     ```Console
     >>> python3 publish_all_photos_tg.py enter/the/path/to/the/images -e
     ```